 The Miami Foundation’s LGBT Community Projects Fund partners with the National LGBTQ Task Force and supports education and awareness of related issues in Greater Miami.
 Funding supports 4Ward Miami and the Aqua Foundation for Women.
 The State Attorney’s Fund for a Safer and Healthier Community partners the foundation and the Miami-Dade Office of the State Attorney to support substance abuse services and prevention education.

 At the end of a recent year, the funder had over $271 million in total assets.
 Foundation financial data can be viewed here.
 Past grantees include AMIkids Miami-Dade and Better Way of Miami.
 The Public Space Challenge program invests $350,000 per year in ideas to improve parks and gathering spaces in Greater Miami.

 Program Officer Victoria Fear is good contact for grant seekers.
 Charisse Grant is the senior vice president for programs at the Miami Foundation, and Javier Alberto Soto is the president and CEO.
 General questions can be directed to the staff at email@example.com or (305) 371-2711.
-The address is 40 NW 3rd Street, Suite 305, Miami, Florida 33128.
+The foundation is located at 40 NW 3rd Street, Suite 305, Miami, Florida 33128.
 Keep up with their news section and blog.
 Join the mailing list to stay informed about new opportunities.